urEverydayBagelBoi/MISChief/README.md

 # MISChief
-A purist miscellaneous discord bot written in python using discord.py.
+A purist miscellaneous discord bot written in python using interactions.py.

-# IMPORTANT
-I was in the middle of another rewrite but have barely worked on it the last few months so this project is pretty much abandoned until I feel like working on it again lol

 ## Important note
 This is ***NOT*** in any way intended to be a serious project, and is purely me learning and practicing how to code.
-Any ideas, feedback or even contributions are still appreciated, but this is a **personal project** with no promise or garuantee of support or active development from me if ever or until stated otherwise.
-The only thing I ask for is as much feedback as you feel like giving.
+Any ideas or feedback are appreciated, but this is a personal project with no promise or garuantee of support or active development.

 There currently isn't much of anything to this project, but this README will be updated as I flesh out both my skills and the project itself.